The IBMAP approach for Markov networks structure learning: for Estimation of Distribution Algorithms

 In contrast to benchmark datasets that comes from arbitrary applications, we present now results of evaluating \ibmaphc~in a real world application of knowledge-discovery: the \textit{Estimation of Distribution algorithms} (EDAs) \cite{Muhlenbein96,larranagalozano2002}.
 These are variations of the well-known evolutionary algorithms, that perform the same \emph{selection} and \emph{variation} stages, but replace the \emph{crossover} and \emph{mutation} stages with the \emph{estimation} and \emph{sampling} in the task of generating a new population.
 The former stage \emph{estimate} a probability distribution from the current population, generating the next population by \emph{sampling} from it (thus their name).
 In the \emph{estimation} stage, EDAs estimate the probability distribution from the dataset corresponding to the current population.
 This is because they associate each gene to a random variable, each individual to a joint assignment of these variables, and the selected population to a sample of the distribution.
 The rationale for replacing crossover methods with estimation is that by estimating the distribution from the selected individuals, that is, those best fitted, the sampling stage would produce novel, yet well-fitted individuals.

-Several Markov networks based EDAs has been proposed recently that uses Markov networks for modeling the distribution \cite{Santana:2005:kikuchi,Alden07,Shakya_McCall_2007,moapaper}.
+Recently, several Markov network based EDAs has been proposed to model the distribution of populations \cite{Santana:2005:kikuchi,Alden07,Shakya_McCall_2007,moapaper}.
 As a test-bed we considered the \emph{Markovianity Optimization Algorithm} (MOA) \cite{moapaper}.
 This is a state-of-the-art MN-based EDA that learns the Markov network structure from the population using an efficient structure learning algorithm based on mutual information (MI), a simple independence-based structure learning algorithm, described in detail in the same work, and designed specifically for MOA.
 The sampling in MOA is conducted through a variation of a Gibbs sampler that requires only the structure of the model, avoiding the need to learn the model parameters.
 The implementation of MI in MOA takes advantage of experts information indicating the maximum number of neighbor variables that a variable can have, denoted here $k$.
 We tested MI for different values of $k$ (results not shown here), observing great sensitivity of MI to its value.
-Our algorithm \ibmaphc~does not use such parameter.
+Our algorithm \ibmaphc~does not use such a parameter.
 In the experiments below we set the value of $k$ for MI to be the closest to the true value, resulting in the best possible performance of MI, i.e., the strongest competitor for $\ibmaphc$.